ssbc/ssb-ephemeral-keys/README.md

 ## Why?

 Scuttlebutt messages cannot be deleted.
-But sometimes we might want to send information to someone which we don't want to leave in the logs indefinitely.
+But sometimes we might want to send information to someone which we don't want to leave in the logs indefinitely, regardless of whether it is encrypted.
+This is to give 'forward security' to account for the situation that a private key might be compromised in the future.

 This module provides a way to do this by creating keypairs which are used just once for a specific message and can then be deleted.